-Recently, my good friend Barbara Oldershaw introduced me to local organizations that are making a huge difference, especially Climate Protection Campaign, and Sonoma Clean Power.
+Recently, my good friend Barbara Oldershaw introduced me to local organizations that are making a huge difference, especially The Climate Center, and Sonoma Clean Power.
 Going to their events, learning more about them, and starting to speak; up for them, both in my writing for the Gazette and publicly were new ways for me make a difference.

-Climate Protection Campaign, founded in 2001, creates model programs to reduce greenhouse gas emissions for communities everywhere and has set a number of national precedents in developing local governmental response to the climate crisis.
+The Climate Center, founded in 2001, creates model programs to reduce greenhouse gas emissions for communities everywhere and has set a number of national precedents in developing local governmental response to the climate crisis.
 Most recently they helped launch Sonoma Clean Power, which “went live” on May 1st, offering customers in Sonoma County the option to have cleaner, more renewable electricity.

 Sonoma Clean Power is California’s second Community Choice energy program.
 Marin Clean Energy, launched in 2010, is California’s first Community Choice program; others are forming all over California.

 Sonoma Clean Power offers a significantly cleaner power mix at lower rates – what’s to complain about?
 SCP also offers customers the choice of 100% renewable power for a small extra charge.
 Those who did not yet get an enrollment notice can sign up anytime for EverGreen.